YangCatalog/deployment/README.md

 `CA_CERT_FILE=/home/yang/deployment/resources/yangcatalog.org.crt` - ca_certificate file for HTTPS protocol.
 If None exists just use any path

-`ELASTICSEARCH_ID=1001` - This is only used with local elasticsearch.
-If AWS elasticsearch is used this variables can be set to anything.
-If local elasticsearch is used this variable is used to set permissions to specific user ID.
+`OPENSEARCH_ID=1001` - If local OpenSearch is used this variable is used to set permissions to specific user ID.
 It`s safe to use same ID as YANG_ID

-`ELASTICSEARCH_GID=1001` - This is only used with local elasticsearch.
-If AWS elasticsearch is used to set permissions to specific user GID.
-It`s safe to use same GID as YANG_GID
+`OPENSEARCH_GID=1001` - If local OpenSearch is used this variable is used to set permissions to specific group ID.
+It`s safe to use same ID as YANG_GID

 `YANG_ID=1016` - ID created for yang user